Content Policy

 Purpose

-At Merlin Software, we are committed to transparent, reliable, and secure communication.
-This policy describes how we handle content that we publish or host on our digital platforms, in accordance with the Digital Services Act (DSA).
+At Merlin Software, we strive for transparent, reliable, and secure communication.
+This policy describes how we handle content that we publish or host via our digital platforms, within the framework of the Digital Services Act (DSA).

-This policy is part of our Information Security Management System (ISMS) and aligns with processes that comply with the ISO/IEC 27001:2022 standard.
+This policy is part of our Information Security Management System (ISMS) and aligns with processes compliant with the ISO/IEC 27001:2022 standard.

 Digital Services Act